pryme-svg/copypasta/README.md

 ### Features

-Run with the dmenu argument to copy to clipboard `copypasta dmenu`
+Run with the dmenu argument to copy to clipboard `copypasta -dmenu`